obs145628/imglib/README.md

 # imglib

-C++ header-only library to display images, and read/write image files (PNG)
+C++ header-only library to display images, and read/write image files (PNG / JPG)

 ## dependencies

-Programs must be linked with SDL2 and libpng
+Programs must be linked with SDL2, libpng and libjpeg

 ## examples